NeblioTeam/CoinCrawler/README.md

 * node run.js -network=btc-livenet -port=3003
 * see if it's running: localhost:3003/node_count, localhost:3003/full_nodes.csv
 * currently btc, bch, ltc and dash are supported.
 You can add more coins to [networks.js](networks.js)

+Special thanks to Alexey Eromenko a.k.a.
+"Technologov" for sponsoring this project!